 The homeowners for this project first heard about us from their neighbors whom we had worked with in the past (we love word-of-mouth referrals best), but we later discovered we have known her Dad for decades.
 She used to make fun of her Dad for thinking he knows everyone in VT, but it turns out… Read more »Read More

-The homeowners for this project first reached out to us in 2013 about a different project in a different house, but finally, the timing worked out in 2019 when they circled back about a project planned for 2020.
+We first heard from the homeowners for this project in 2013 about a different project in a different house, the timing finally worked out in 2019 when they circled back about a project planned for 2020.
 Little did we all know that there would be a global pandemic happening.
 Thankfully, the family was able to temporarily vacate the house.
-As a result, we all relied heavily on our project management software to keep them abreast of the project including daily logs with photos.
+As a result, we relied heavily on our project management software to keep them abreast of the project including daily logs with photos.
 In fact, one of our updates included, “Fed the fish” so they would know all was good at home!

 This project entailed a complete kitchen, bathroom, and mudroom renovation with new, efficient windows throughout.
 To make space for the larger kitchen, however, the unused chimney had to be removed from the attic down through the first floor.
 Every renovation throws a few curveballs, but this time it was the electricians who discovered knob and tube wiring on the 2nd and 3rd floors.
 This added to the expense of the project, but the house is much safer now with updated wiring throughout.